-Figure 1

-2. FORMAT OF THE PATTERNS

-The following provides a schema for the format of the patterns.
-Format
+Figure 1 Order in which Team Project Patterns Can be Applied FORMAT OF THE PATTERNS The following provides a schema for the format of the patterns.

-Name

-Context sentence: Who the pattern is addressed to and when it can be applied.
+Format Name Context sentence: Who the pattern is addressed to and when it can be applied.
 Problem paragraph.
 The key sentence in italics.

 Forces paragraphs.
-What do you need to consider in order to apply this pattern (bulleted lists)
+What do you need to consider in order to apply this pattern (bulleted lists) Therefore, solution.

-Solution.
 Key sentence is in italics.